ShaunakSen/M101JS/readme.txt

 $slice:

 We want to keep 5 recent reviews only
-So everytime we get a new review delete oldest one and add new one
+So every time we get a new review delete oldest one and add new one

 db.movieDetails.updateOne({ title: "The Martian" },
                           {$push: { reviews: